pemazzon/dotfiles/.idesktop/README-idesk.md

 accompanied by a bit sad xpm icon :-/

-That's why i created a script and a kind of 'configuration file' that you can find inside the .icons directory (see doicons.sh and allicons.txt).
+That's why i created a script and a kind of 'configuration file' that you can find inside the icons directory (see doicons.sh and allicons.txt).